 Succulents are one of Mother Nature’s perfect works of art.
-With their variety of exquisite shapes and unique leaf forms resembling rosettes and teardrops, succulents make wonderful display plants in both yard gardens and in pretty dishes adorning indoor and outdoor tables, as well as on window sills.
+With their variety of exquisite shapes and unique leaf forms resembling rosettes and teardrops, they make wonderful display plants in both yard gardens and in pretty dishes adorning indoor and outdoor tables, as well as on window sills.
 Because of their thick, fleshy leaves and ability to survive the toughest of conditions, they are almost indestructible and therefore quite popular with both novice and experienced gardeners.
 But like all plants, succulents have certain guidelines that will ensure you grow healthy and gorgeous plants.

 Although succulents have adapted to arid conditions, they still need generous watering in the summer.
 Soil should be allowed to dry completely between waterings and should never sit in water as this causes plant rot and will cause the plant to die.
 In the winter months, succulents go dormant, requiring water only once every other month.

-* Signs of over-watering — leaves become soft and start to discolor, turning yellow or white or begin to fade.
+- Signs of over-watering — leaves become soft and start to discolor, turning yellow or white or begin to fade.

-* Signs of under-watering — the plant will first stop growing, and then will begin to lose its leaves.
+- Signs of under-watering — the plant will first stop growing, and then will begin to lose its leaves.
 You may also notice brown spots on the leaves.

 Succulents are one of the easiest plants to grow.
-They come in a wide variety of colors and leaf types, and provide lush beauty and interesting texture to any yard or bowl garden.
+They come in a wide variety of colors and leaf types and provide lush beauty and interesting texture to any yard or bowl garden.